sillevl/labict-citygame/actual-content-change-this-chapter/hardware/battery-system.md

 \*The multimeter reads 3,89V

-As a consequence of being cut off from the batteries \(mosfets switched to a high impedance state\), the capacitors of the DC-DC boost converter will gradually give of their amassed voltage over time and thus result in a discharge and drop of the voltage over said capacitor. this can be seen in the following image.
+As a consequence of being cut off from the batteries \(mosfets switched to a high impedance state\), the capacitors of the DC-DC boost converter will gradually give of their amassed voltage over time and thus result in a discharge and drop of the voltage over said capacitor.
+This can be seen in the following image.

 ![](/assets/fge.PNG)